alexfernandez/alexfernandez.github.io/2023/climate-change-roofs.md

     p(artificial) ≈ 0.6% × A(land) / A(Earth) ≈ 0.6% × 150 / 500 ≈ 0.18%.

+Again, very close.
 Our prediction of 0.2% was not bad at all!

 ## 💊 Side Effects

+The geopolitical aspects of our little plan are messy.
-Getting an international agreement for roof mirrors would probably not be easy.
+Getting an international agreement for roof mirrors would probably not be easy, and the logistics of wrapping all buildings in tinfoil can also be tricky.

 The nice part of this project is that infrared mirrors on roofs would help [cool our buildings](https://www.architecturaldigest.com/story/mirror-on-roof-renovation),